 Spanning over 16 miles along the Tennessee River, this trail is great for biking, walking, and exploring Chattanooga with beautiful scenery.
 You’ll find a variety of restaurants and activities along the path of the Tennessee Riverwalk, great for stopping to take a rest.

 The Riverwalk spans from downtown Chattanooga to Chickamauga Dam, with multiple access points along the way.
 There are also many Bike Chattanooga stations near the Riverwalk allowing you to rent a bike if you do not have one.

 8. Taste Chattanooga Whiskey at the Experimental Distillery

 The Chattanooga Whiskey Experimental Distillery was established downtown in 2011 and became the first distillery to open in Chattanooga in over 100 years.
-Those who love whiskey may want to make a visit to try some great whiskey including high malts, experimental bottles, and single barrels.
+Those who love whiskey may want to visit to try some great whiskey including high malts, experimental bottles, and single barrels.